-Please be informed that a letter on this subject matter has been also sent to those business enterprises that are involved in the development of the Coastal GasLink pipeline, including the owners of the pipeline (TCenergy, KKR & Co., Alberta Investment Management), the owner of the LNG Facility (LNG Canada Joint Venture, and its members Royal Dutch Shell, Petronas, Petrochina, Mitsubishi, Kogas), the other contracted construction companies (Surerus Murphy Joint Venture, SA Energy Group, Pacific Atlantic Pipeline Construction Inc., O.J.
+Please be informed that a letter on this subject matter has been also sent to business enterprises that are involved in the development of the Coastal GasLink pipeline, including the other owners of the pipeline (TCenergy and KKR & Co.), the owner of the LNG Facility (LNG Canada Joint Venture, and its members Royal Dutch Shell, Petronas, Petrochina, Mitsubishi, Kogas), the contracted construction companies (Surerus Murphy Joint Venture, SA Energy Group, Aecon Group Inc., Pacific Atlantic Pipeline Construction Inc., O.J.
 Pipelines Canada, Macro Spiecapag Joint Venture, and Ledcor Group), as well as to the home-States of all involved companies (the Governments of Canada, China, Japan, the Netherlands, Malaysia, the Republic of Korea and the United States of America).

-Please accept, Mr. Servranckx, the assurances of our highest consideration.
+Please accept, Mr. Siddall, the assurances of our highest consideration.